marcello3d/falcor-shapes/README.md

 ## What is a "Shape"?

 A shape is a recursive structure that resembles the JavaScript structure you're expecting.
 Shapes are simply JavaScript objects with keys and values.
 If a value is a nested JavaScript object, it will be expanded into multiple PathSets.
+If value is a function, its result is used as the value.

 * `{ <key>: true }` is a leaf value, and becomes the path `[ '<key>' ]`
 * `{ <key>: <Shape> }` recurses
+* `{ <key>: <Function> }` recurses on the result of `<Function>`
 * `$` is a special key that expects an array: `{ $: [ <range>, <Shape> ] }` and becomes `[ <range>, <Shape> ]`

 Example: